Let Us Help Protect Your Property Interests Before And After Divorce

 - The tax consequences of dividing particular assets

 - In dividing the family home, which party will have primary custody of the children

 - The potential cost of selling an asset in order to achieve a fair distribution

 - Any financial misconduct (misuse of marital property) by one spouse, resulting in harm to the other spouse

 Our firm has the knowledge and resources, including business valuation experts when necessary, to advocate for the fair distribution of marital property.
 We can also help trace the provenance of any separate property that is owned by one spouse and not the other.
 Separate property, as distinct from marital property, is not necessarily subject to division in a divorce.

 Contact DeBra Law, LLC

-For a free consultation regarding your goals and concerns, please call us in Cincinnati at 513-548-5920 or complete our contact form.
+To schedule a consultation regarding your goals and concerns, please call us in Cincinnati at 513-429-2223 or complete our contact form.
 Our firm represents clients throughout Hamilton, Clermont and Warren counties.